Yichuans/datasheet-format-pelican-md/MD_ready/pelican_Australia - Tasmanian Wilderness.md

 In buttongrass moorland the critically endangered orange-bellied parrot, the ground parrot *Pezoporus wallicus,* and the rare broad-toothed mouse *Mastacomys fuscus* are found.
 The rare Ptunarra brown butterfly *Oreixenica ptunarra* is found on the central grasslands.
 Freshwater crayfish, such as the endemic *Parastacoides tasmanicus*, live in burrows under the buttongrass tussocks despite the highly acidic environment; their burrows are in turn colonised by a range of extraordinary endemic invertebrates such as the Tasmanian anaspid crustacean *Allanaspides helonomus* (VU) and Hickman’s pygmy mountain shrimp *A. hickmani* (VU).
 Both of these species have very restricted distributions near the inundated Lake Pedder.
 The monotypic and endemic Tasmanian spot-wing dragonfly *Synthemiopsis gomphomacromioides* breeds in the mud surrounding buttongrass tussocks.
 Caves are inhabited by many endemic invertebrates including crickets, spiders, beetles and aquatic crustaceans.
 Displays of Tasmanian glow-worm *Arachnocampa tasmaniensis* can be seen at several places, particularly at Exit and Entrance Caves (Nomination document, 1988).

 In coastal areas and on offshore islands, vast numbers of short-tailed shearwater *Puffinus tenuirostris* return to breed each year.
 Also present are wedge-tailed eagle *Aqila audax* (~\~~100 individuals), white goshawk *Accipiter novaehollandia* (&lt;110), shy albatross *Thalassarche cauta,* little tern *Sterna albifrons* and soft-plumaged petrel *Pterodroma mollis* (50).
 Port Davey is the site of an unusual marine community including new species of skate and sea slugs.
 One endemic reptile, the Pedra Branca skink *Niveoscincus palfreymani* (VU: 290 individuals) lives only on the small offshore rocky island of Pedra Branca (Thwaites, 1995; PWS, 2004).
-Offshore the fin-walking spotted handfish *Brachionicthys hirsutus* (CR)*, s*outhern right whale *Eubalaena australis* and the New Zealand fur seal *Arctocephalus forsteri* are found.
+Offshore the fin-walking spotted handfish *Brachionicthys hirsutus* (CR), southern right whale *Eubalaena australis* and the New Zealand fur seal *Arctocephalus forsteri* are found.

 CONSERVATION VALUE
 ------------------